-Fine and prison sentence for another director who abused the Bounce Back Loan Scheme
+Fines, prison sentences and Director Disqualification for directors who abused the Bounce Back Loan Scheme

-Antony Batty, Licensed Insolvency Practitioner, comments on this case
+Antony Batty, Licensed Insolvency Practitioner, comments on the Insolvency Service’s latest statistics

 The recent case of Ben Hamilton, a director of a company which claimed a £25,000 Bounce Back Loan (“BBL”), is the latest example of the Courts convicting a Director under the Companies Act, following abuse of the Bounce Back Loan Financial Support Scheme in 2020.
 In this case, Mr Hamilton had repaid the loan in full but was still fined £2,500 and given a 15-month prison sentence, which fortunately for Mr Hamilton was suspended for 18 months.
 Licensed insolvency practitioner Antony Batty advises directors to take early, formal advice if they are struggling to repay a BBL or are worried that they may have fallen foul of the scheme, inadvertently or otherwise.